BRAZIL FISH EXPORTS

-Brazil authorities have a positive list of fish that can be exported.
 Currently the Hypancistrus zebra L46 is listed as CITES II and is illegal to catch and export from Brazil.
 Also restrictions excist on the export of freshwater Stingrays.
 See our report on CITES in Laws & Regulations.
 Latest news (May 2017) of fish that are NOW also allowed for export :

 Scobinancistrus aureatus L014, Peckoltia compta L134,

 L253, Leporacanthicus joselimai L264

 Most freshwater fish are exported from the cities Manaus, Belem, Rio de Janeiro and Sao Paulo.

 Manaus is known for export of Cardinal tetra, Rummynose, other Tetras, Corydoras, Discus, Angelfish, some Loricaridae or other cat fish.

 Belem has also a large variety of Amazon fish but is more specialized in the Loricaridae

 Sao Paulo has good airport connections and can therefore offer a large variety of Brasilian fish to most parts of the world.

 Hereby a nice short video as introduction on the Wild Fish from Brazil made for Project Piaba= https://www.youtube.com/watch?v=4qcgWkr-33k

 See also a short introduction film ‘Sustainable Fish collecting in the Amazon” by expert Cameraman Don McConnell= https://www.youtube.com/watch?v=-nbUl_FCbLM&t=26s